EMC China Lab

 All products that meet the directive requirements must provide CE-RoHS and CE-emc certifications.
 Sellers can check in the backend Compliance Center to see whether they need to upload these two certifications for their products.

 The platform has already started removing non-compliant products!
-Sellers with the requiRED certifications need to upload them as soon as possible.
+Sellers with the required certifications need to upload them as soon as possible.
 Sellers without the necessary certifications should get them promptly to avoid having their products removed.

 Temu has also issued a new requirement stating that every model, material, and color of a product must undergo individual testing and pass the quality standards before being listed.
 The days of combining certifications for different models, series, or colors are over!
 Non-compliance could result in severe consequences.